PiwikPRO/PPMS-PublicDocs/data_collection/web/javascript_tracking_client/api.rst

 .. function:: setApiUrl(url)

     Overrides HTTP API URL for tracking endpoint that was set at the tracker initiation.
-    It's outdated function since standard setup should use correct URL.
+    The use of this function is discouraged, as JavaScript Tracking Client should select the correct URL.

     .. deprecated:: 16.17